 top of page

-Why digital health marketers need a patient engagement strategy.
+Why digital health marketers need a patient adoption strategy.

 In the age of healthcare consumerism, people have become more savvy about their care.
-They are becoming more informed and empowered when it comes to their health.
-They want to feel like they are in control of their own care and have access to information that can help them make solid decisions.
+Today’s patients are more informed, connected, and vocal than ever.
+They want to feel like they are in control of their own health and have access to information that can help them make solid decisions.

 Building a solid community is key for marketers to understand the unique needs, concerns, and preferences of patients and develop personalized strategies around them.
 By nurturing that community, we can create a supportive space where people feel empowered, inspired, and engaged.

-If your marketing team can build a community that is empowered, inspired, and engaged, then you’ve got yourself a genuine movement that will drive demand for your brand's products and services.
+If your marketing team can build a community that is empowered, inspired, and engaged, then you’ve got yourself a genuine movement that will drive adoption of your brand's products and services.

 Ready to start your movement?
-Here are some highly effective patient engagement marketing tactics to help you get started, accompanied by inspiring real-life examples from brands that I admire.
+Here are some highly effective patient adoption tactics to help you get started, with real-life examples from brands I admire.

 Podcasts

-Podcasts are a powerful tool for demand generation.
-Podcasts leverage the power of storytelling to create engaging experiences that educate, inspire, and entertain listeners.
+Podcasts are a powerful tool for driving patient adoption and education.
+They leverage the power of storytelling to create engaging experiences that inform, inspire, and entertain listeners.
 Through podcasting, brands can invite industry experts, thought leaders, and patients to share their insights and experiences, bolstering a sense of connection and community.
-Podcasts allow for in-depth discussions on your brand’s subjects, promoting thought leadership and establishing your brand as a trusted resource.

 Yumlish works with employers, health plans and grocers by offering an AI-powered cultural nutrition therapy solution for minorities with diabetes that addresses socioeconomic barriers to dietary adherence.

-Yumlish uses podcasting as part of its patient engagement strategy.
+Yumlish uses podcasting as part of its patient adoption strategy.

 Videos